Discrete Representations Strengthen Vision Transformer Robustness: Conclusion

 This paper introduces a simple yet highly effective input representations for vision transformers, in which an image patch is represented as the combined embeddings of pixel and discrete tokens.
 The results show the proposed method is generic and works with several vision transformer architectures, improving robustness across seven out-of-distribution ImageNet benchmarks.
-Our new findings connect the robustness of vision transformer to discrete representation, which hints towards a new direction for understanding and improving robustness.
-The future direction may include 1) designing better architectures to combine the discrete and pixel embeddings, 2) learning an improved codebook that can accurately decode small objects, and 3) optimizing the model for space and computation efficiency.
+Our new findings connect the robustness of vision transformer to discrete representation, which hints towards a new direction for understanding and improving robustness as well as a joint vision transformer for both image classification and generation.